p4ali/Notes/ruby/sinatra.md

 ```

 ## Sinatra
 Sinatra is a *domain-specific language* for building websites, web services, and web applications in Ruby.
 It emphasizes a minimalistic approach to development, offering only what is essential to handle HTTP reequests and deliver responses to clients.
+Sinatra rides on Rack.
 * Built for speed
 * Minimalism
 * Low memory usage